-/Skills Bootcamp in Data Science (with Microsoft Certification) - August 2022 (Open for applications)
+/Skills Bootcamp in Data Science (with Microsoft Certification) - August 2022 (applications closed)

 Provided by: Northumbria University

 Start date: 30/08/2022

 Subjects: Data analytics, Data science, Machine learning, Software development

 Delivery Method: Online

 Skills Bootcamp overview